lalwanidilip9/hotelmanagement/README.md

 # Hotel Reservation and Mangement System
-This is a Hotel Reservation and Management System developed using Spring Boot framework and Maven with PostGres database.
-We created this as a part of course Information Systems Design and Development.
-In this project we have incorporated various website design principles studied as a part of the course.
+This is a Hotel Reservation and Management System developed using Spring Boot framework and Maven with PostgreSQL database.
+We created this as a part of our course Information Systems Design and Development.
+In this project we have incorporated various website design principles studied as a part of the course and also have made it responsive to various screens.
+Design Principles include -

+- Baby Face Bias
+- Golden Ratio
+- Color and Cognitive Contrast
+- Surprise Elements
+- Uniqueness
+- Responsiveness

+# Team Members

+Dilip Lalwani, Ayush Agarwal, Kanica Sharma, Suresh kagga

 # Screenshots

 ![home page](https://user-images.githubusercontent.com/18483671/38232423-8e0fed86-36dc-11e8-8aac-030c54b9d9c2.jpg)